Asylum plan for another Pontins site scrapped

 The Home Office said it would not comment on any individual site.

-Ministers are searching for large sites to replace the costly use of hotels to house asylum seekers waiting for their claims to be assessed.
+Ministers are searching for large sites instead of costly hotels to house asylum seekers waiting for their claims to be assessed.

+Rother District Council - which owns the freehold for the site - and East Sussex County Council were approached by the Home Office in December about Pontins Camber Sands.

+The authorities raised a number of concerns, including the remote location of the park and pressure on local services.